 Some Galapagos species are already further down the road in their breeding cycle.
 Green sea turtle eggs are hatching on beaches such as Bachas (Santa Cruz) and Cormorant Point (Floreana).
 It is not an easy battle for survival as predators wait for them on land and at sea - only around 1% of these cute baby turtles are likely to make it to adulthood.
 Look out for Frigate birds and Galapagos Hawks circling overhead on the lookout for an easy meal.
 Elsewhere land iguana eggs are also hatching across the arcipelago.

 Divers should catch a liveaboard scuba cruise up to Darwins Arch by Wolf and Darwin islands - April in the Galapagos is often a good month to observe large schools of Scalloped Hammerhead sharks.
 This area has the largest shark biomass on the planet, so is not to be missed!

 Check out the infographic below for some of the special wildlife highlights to expect at Galapagos in April.

-Happy Gringo has over 15 years of experience as the trusted choice in Galapagos travel and has received special recognition from TripAdvisor for 6 consecutive years.
+Happy Gringo has over 18 years of experience as the trusted choice in Galapagos travel and has received special recognition from TripAdvisor for 8 consecutive years.
 We specialize in Galapagos Cruises, Diving Tours, and Custom-Made Galapagos Land Trips.
 We’d love to hear from you.

-In conclusion, April is one of the best months for a Galapagos vacation.
+In conclusion, Galapagos in April is one of the best months for a vacation.
 The weather is warm and sunny and the sea temperatures are comfortable.
 April is an off-season month so there are usually lots of tour options available and at good rates.
 Plus there are some truly exceptional wildlife moments to enjoy.